-If you are interested in completing observation hours or a clinical rotation in the Speech Pathology Internship, you must have support from your university's program director and clinical director.
+If you are interested in completing observation hours or a clinical rotation in the Speech Language Pathology Internship, you must have support from your university's program director and clinical director.

 - Online application.
 Complete the Mayo Clinic School of Health Sciences online application.